-The SEAM take reviewers' feedback and criticisms seriously, in particular editors are very reluctant to disregard technical criticisms.
-In cases where one reviewer alone opposes publication, editors may consult the other reviewers as to whether he or she is applying an unduly critical standard.
+The SEAM take reviewers' feedback and criticisms seriously.
+In particular, editors are very reluctant to disregard technical criticisms.
+In cases where one reviewer alone opposes publication, editors may consult the other reviewer as to whether he/she is applying an unduly critical standard.
 Editors may occasionally bring in additional reviewers to resolve disputes, however we prefer to avoid doing so unless there is a specific issue, for example a specialist technical problem, on which we feel a need for further advice.

-Reviewer selection is crucial in publication process, so that Editors usually assign a reviewer based on many factors, such as reviewer's expertise, reputation, specific recommendation and our own previous experience of a reviewer's characteristics.
-Furthermore, Editors avoid selecting people who are slow response, careless or do not provide reasoning for their perspectives, whether harsh or lenient.
-Editors will also check the potential of reviewers before sending them the manuscript to review.
+Reviewer selection is crucial in publication process, thus the editors usually assign a reviewer based on many factors, such as reviewer's expertise, reputation, specific recommendation and our own previous experience of a reviewer's characteristics.
+Furthermore, the editors avoid selecting people who are slow in responding, careless or do not provide reasoning for their perspectives, whether harsh or lenient.
+Editors will also check the availability of reviewers before sending them the manuscript to review.

 The SEAM is committed to rapid response, editorial decisions, and publication.
-Editors believe that an efficient editorial process is a valuable service both for authors and to the scientific community as a whole.
+The editors believe that an efficient editorial process is a valuable service, both for authors and to the scientific community as a whole.
 Therefore, we urge the reviewers to provide feedback promptly within the number of days agreed.
-If the reviewers anticipate a longer delay than previously expected, we require the new specific date confirmation of feedback, so that we still can inform the authors about the delay, where necessary, we will find other alternatives.
+If the reviewers anticipate a longer delay than previously expected, we require the new specific date confirmation of feedback, so that we still can inform the authors about the delay, and where necessary, we will find other alternatives.

-Editors do not release the reviewers' identities to the authors or vice versa, except the reviewers specifically required to be identified.
+The editors do not release the reviewers' identities to the authors or vice versa, except the reviewers specifically require to be identified.
 Editors prefer the reviewers should remain anonymous throughout the review process and beyond.
-We require the reviewers not to identify themselves to the authors without the editor's permission.
+We require the reviewers not to identify themselves to the authors without the editors' permission.

 The South East Asian Journal of Management is published twice a year, April and October.
 Starting from 2018, 10 (ten) articles will be published in each issue.

 Open Access Policy